nonbinary00/cnn-image-classification-api/README.md

-# cnn-image-classification-api

-This is my early deep learning project where I trained a simple Convolutional Neural Network (CNN) on the FashionMNIST dataset and deployed it as a FastAPI inference service.

-The goal of this project was to:

-- Understand how CNNs work
+# CNN Image Classification API (End-to-End ML Project)

+This project is part of my learning journey into Machine Learning Engineering.
+The goal was not only to train a CNN model, but to understand how a model can be prepared and served in a production-like environment.

+I wanted to move beyond notebooks and experiment with deploying a trained model as an API.

+## Project Goal

-- Train a basic image classification model
+- Train a convolutional neural network on FashionMNIST
+- Understand training and evaluation workflows in PyTorch
-- Save and load trained PyTorch models
+- Save and reload trained model weights
-- Build a simple inference API
+- Build a simple inference API using FastAPI
-- Connect ML training with backend deployment
+- Connect ML training with backend serving

+This project focuses on understanding the full ML pipeline: **data → training → evaluation → model saving → inference API**

-## Model
+## Model Overview

-The model is a simple Convolutional Neural Network built with PyTorch.
+The model is a simple CNN implemented in PyTorch.

-Architecture:
+### Architecture

 - Conv2D
 - ReLU